Alperclktp/Alperclktp/README.md

 ## 👋 About Me

-I’m **Alper Çeliktepe**, a senior game developer and systems-focused engineer with over **10 years of software development experience** and more than **8 years dedicated specifically to game development**.
+I’m **Alper Çeliktepe**, a senior game developer with over **10 years of software development experience** and **8+ years focused on professional game development**.

-Throughout my career, I have contributed to **60+ game projects**, including:

-- Mobile games published on **Google Play** and the **App Store**
-- PC releases
-- Multiplayer-driven systems
-- Roblox-based game infrastructures

-My work covers the full development lifecycle, from early prototyping and gameplay architecture to optimization, polishing, and release.

-I focus on building **clean, modular, and scalable systems** that are designed for long-term growth and maintainability.
+I specialize in building scalable, system-driven game architectures across Unity and Roblox, contributing to **60+ projects** ranging from mobile releases on Google Play and the App Store to long-term multiplayer infrastructures.

+I am also the co-founder of **COLE Games**, where we develop Roblox-based games with a strong emphasis on clean architecture, maintainability, and sustainable growth.

 📍 Antalya, Turkey 🇹🇷
-🎮 Co-Founder of **COLE Games**
+🎮 Co-Founder of COLE Games
 🎓 Private Unity & C# Game Development Instructor

 ---